MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-create-jobs.md

 3. To specify the job with information on other jobs, choose the **Copy Job** action, fill in the fields as necessary, and then choose the **OK** button.

 > [!NOTE]
 >   If you are using time sheets with your job, you must also designate a person responsible.
 This person can approve time sheets for the employee tasks associated with the job.
-For more information, see [Set Up Timesheets](projects-how-setup-time-sheets.md).
+For more information, see [Set Up Time Sheets](projects-how-setup-time-sheets.md).

 ## <a name="to-create-tasks-for-a-job"></a>To create tasks for a job
 A key part of creating a job is to specify the various tasks involved in the job.
 You do this by adding new lines on the **Tasks** FastTab on the **Job Card** page, one task per line.
 Every job must have at least one task.